omi-fuad33/bdfactcheck/wp-content/plugins/mystickymenu/readme.txt

 * Change the sticky transition time
 * Define the z-index of the sticky header

-= WITH WELCOME BAR FEATURE YOU CAN: =
+= WITH WELCOME BAR FEATURES YOU CAN: =
 * Display your floating bar at top position
 * Change the background and button colors for your hello bar
+* Change display frequency after submission - show the announcement bar on every page, once a visit, or don't show the announcement bar after it's submitted
 * Add an attention effect to your button and increase conversion and CTR
+* New!
+Add any custom HTML to your notification bar including strong, underline, italic, and much more.
+Use custom HTML to create a beautiful notification bar
 * Change font size and font family
 * Set your own text and call-to-action button text
 * Show the closing X on desktop/mobile
-* Show the call-to-action button in your top bar on desktop/mobile
+* Show the call-to-action button in your top notification bar on desktop/mobile
 * Redirect your visitors to another URL on-click

 = WHAT DO YOU GET IN THE PRO PLAN =